Is age “just a number?” If you’re wondering whether an age gap could impact your relationship, this is for you.

 Communicating with each other about these feelings can be an important part of processing them.

-Guarino points out that making arrangements ahead of time can also provide some reassurance to the younger partner.
-“If one partner passes, the other partner knows they are taken care of and what their next steps are,” she explains.
+Guarino pointed out that making arrangements ahead of time can also provide some reassurance to the younger partner.
+“If one partner passes, the other partner knows they are taken care of and what their next steps are,” she explained.

 In many cultures, heterosexual relationships where the man is older than the woman are still the most common.
 In these relationships, it’s common for an age gap of 2 to 3 years to exist.